-Deutsche Bank Aktiengesellschaft (commercial name: Deutsche Bank) is a banking institution and a stock corporation incorporated in Germany and accordingly operates in accordance with Germany law.
+Deutsche Bank Aktiengesellschaft (commercial name: Deutsche Bank) is a credit institution and a stock corporation incorporated in Germany and accordingly operates under the laws of Germany.
 The Legal Entity Identifier (LEI) of Deutsche Bank is 7LTWFZYICNSX8D621K86.
 The Bank has its registered office in Frankfurt am Main, Germany.
-It maintains its head office at Taunusanlage 12, 60325 Frankfurt am Main, Germany
+It maintains its head office at Taunusanlage 12, 60325 Frankfurt am Main, Germany.